DouniaBK/earth-hammam/TESTING.md

 ### HTML

 The recommended [HTML W3C Validator](https://validator.w3.org) was used to validate all the HTML files.
-The major errors flags that were deemed unresolvable such as ** Bad value {% url 'delete_item' item.id %} for attribute href on element a: Illegal character in path segment: { is not allowed.** are related to django Built-in template tags and other Django template system and thus ignored.
+The major errors flags that were deemed unresolvable such as *Bad value {% url 'delete_item' item.id %} for attribute href on element a: Illegal character in path segment: { is not allowed* are related to django Built-in template tags and other Django template system and thus ignored.
 Erros steming from HTML were all corrected until pass.

 |html file | Errors|Notes|